 I loved the outdoor bathroom, as I could shower outside looking out over the jungle.
 I was a bit more wary at night, as I wasn’t sure what might land on me in the dark!

 We opted for the top-end accommodation and appreciate that this wouldn’t be an option for everyone.
-However, for travellers on a budget, the resort has a longhouse with bunk beds.
+However, for budget travellers, the resort has a longhouse with bunk beds.
 This is obviously far more basic and you have to share, but still a very good choice because of the jungle setting and proximity to Sepilok.

 As well as the sleeping accommodation, Sepilok Forest Edge has a central area with a restaurant and lounge.
 Free wi-fi is available in this area.